 Remove the frosting from the fridge.
 Transfer the frosting to the now-clean KitchenAid or use a handheld mixer to beat the concoction, making it as fluffy as possible.
 Divide the frosting in half.

-Plate the first cake round.
-Immediately frost (with a knife or icing spatula) the sides and top of the first layer with half of the frosting.
+To frost the cake, plate the first cake round.
+Immediately frost (with a knife or icing spatula) the top of the first layer with half of the frosting.
 Carefully lay the second cake round on the now-frosted bottom layer.
 Frost with the remaining frosting.